January 15, 2018

-Today, January 15, 2018 on the 50th anniversary of Martin Luther King’s “I want to do God’s will” final sermon, I had the special opportunity to introduce members of our church family, Drs.
+On the 50th anniversary of Martin Luther King’s, “I want to do God’s will” final sermon, I had the special opportunity to introduce members of our faith community, Drs.
 Dorothy and Allen Calvin, to my fellow hospice professionals.
 In addition to sharing about his firsthand experiences with Dr. King, Allen shared about the The Discernment Process as he journeyed with the Jesuits and how meaningful that has been in helping him seek God’s will in decision-making.

 Dr. Dorothy Calvin shared about her firsthand experiencing caring for Corretta and her family following MLK’s assassination.
-Some of you were not able to make the event today and asked if there was a recording.
-Time with humble guests was limited.
 The best recording of Dr. Calvin sharing his firsthand experiences with Martin Luther King Jr is his guest speaking at Point Loma University (this link begins where he is introduced by his fellow student Dr. Jeffery Clark).

 Below is the program with links to the remembrance of Martin in the song “Southern” and Dr. Calvin’s sharing on how seeking divine guidance and the discernment process helps us transcend our own agenda and ask what we can do for those who are hurting around us “we as a people, we as a nation”